pettah market

 Have Tea on your Colombo walking tour

 Head to a Restaurant such as “Tea Avenue” that serves the best Sri Lankan tea.
 They primarily serve Ceylon tea but you can also purchase Coffee.
 You can get a hold of tea in various flavours as per your choice, however, all are manufactured in Sri Lanka.
-They are not specialized in the single estate or tea coming from one particular region, therefore, you can order many different varieties of tea such as BOPF, BOP, dark tea, Oolong tea, green tea, flavoured tea, silver tips etc. As they collect tea from different island regions, the tea you order has a unique flavour, colour and aroma depending on the tea variety.
+They are not specialized in a single estate or tea coming from one particular region, therefore, you can order many different varieties of tea, such as BOPF, BOP, dark tea, Oolong tea, green tea, flavoring tea, silver tips, etc. As they collect tea from different island regions, the tea you order has a unique flavour, colour and aroma depending on the tea variety.
 Usually, the characteristics of tea vary depending on the elevations where they grow.

-Your waiter can help you to find the best tea variety that suits your taste, and at the same time he will recommend it should be consumed with milk and sugar.
-Certain tea varieties such as low-land dark usually drink milk and a bit of sugar due to their bitter taste.
+Your waiter can help you find the best tea variety that suits your taste, and at the same time, he will recommend that it be consumed with milk and sugar.
+Certain tea varieties, such as low-land dark tea, usually drink milk with a bit of sugar due to their bitter taste.
 Unlike the usual morning tea at home, most visitors spend here for a bit longer, perhaps they opt to have another additional cup of tea or a fresh-baked pastry from its kitchen.

 arrack cocktail